svenfuchs/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--Although this operation may take only a few minutes, if you try to copy the original repository to another remote repository instead of a local one, the process will take nearly an hour, even though there are fewer than 100 commits.
 Subversion has to clone one revision at a time and then push it back into another repository — it’s ridiculously inefficient, but it’s the only easy way to do this.-->

 Obwohl diese Operation möglicherweise nur ein paar wenige Minuten in Anspruch nimmt, wird das Kopieren des Quell-Repositories von einem entfernten Repository in ein lokales fast eine Stunde dauern, auch wenn weniger als 100 Commits getätigt wurden.
-Subversion muss jede Revision einzeln klonen und sie dann in ein anderes Repository schieben - das ist zwar ziemlich ineffizient, aber für uns der einfachste Weg.
+Subversion muss jede Revision einzeln klonen und sie dann in ein anderes Repository schieben - das ist zwar unglaublich ineffizient, aber für uns der einfachste Weg.

 ### Die ersten Schritte (Getting Started) ###

 <!--Now that you have a Subversion repository to which you have write access, you can go through a typical workflow.
 You’ll start with the `git svn clone` command, which imports an entire Subversion repository into a local Git repository.
 Remember that if you’re importing from a real hosted Subversion repository, you should replace the `file:///tmp/test-svn` here with the URL of your Subversion repository:-->

-Jetzt, da wir ein beschreibbares Subversion Repository haben, können wir mit einem typischen Workflow loslegen.
-Du beginnst mit dem `git svn clone`Kommando, das ein komplettes Subversion-Repository in ein lokales Git-Repository importiert.
-Denk daran, dass Du `file:///tmp/test-svn` im folgenden Beispiel mit der URL Deines eigenen Subversion-Repositorys ersetzt, wenn Du den Import für ein real existierendes Subversion-Repository durchführen willst.
+Nun, da wir ein beschreibbares Subversion Repository haben, können wir mit einem typischen Workflow loslegen.
+Du beginnst mit dem `git svn clone`-Kommando, das ein komplettes Subversion-Repository in ein lokales Git-Repository importiert.
+Denk daran, dass Du `file:///tmp/test-svn` im folgenden Beispiel mit der URL Deines eigenen Subversion-Repositorys ersetzt, wenn Du den Import für ein tatsächlich existierendes Subversion-Repository durchführen willst.

 	$ git svn clone file:///tmp/test-svn -T trunk -b branches -t tags Initialized empty Git repository in /Users/schacon/projects/testsvnsync/svn/.git/